- What is MCLE

 - How do I update my address

 Please log in to your Attorney Registration portal account ( (https://registration-kard.kscourts.org ) to change your address as soon as possible.
 Once the address change is received, the change will not appear on your CLE online account immediately.
-CLE staff will then need processing time to enter the information submitted.
-Please allow 2 business days before the address change is reflected online.
+CLE staff will be notified of the change by Attorney Registration and upload the new address.
+Please allow 2 business days before the address change is reflected on your MyKSCLE account.
 Staff cannot make changes to your address via phone.

 - How can I find out more about the CLE requirements